 Integrate Functionize test automation with TestRail to allow automated test results from Functionize to be visible in TestRail for reporting purposes.
-This native integration allows you to connect to TestRail Cloud.
+This native integration allows you to connect to TestRail Cloud, TestRail Enterprise Cloud, or Enterprise Server.
 After the integration is setup, you can link a test from Functionize to the corresponding test case TestRail.
 Then, when the test is executed through an orchestration in Functionize, the orchestration results will populate into a TestRail test run.
 From both tools, you can see fields that are mapped, including the Status and ID.
 You also have a hyperlink to navigate easily between linked objects across the two tools.

 Setting up the Integration

 To set up the native integration, you can configure the project mapping in the Functionize project's Integration Settings.
 You will also need administrative permissions in TestRail to configure the integration from TestRail as well.

 Note: We only support TestRail Cloud and the project type: "Single Repository for all cases" (see image below)

 1. Click on Administration from the top right corner.
 Select Site Settings from the right navigation panel.
 Then, select the API tab.

 2. Navigate from Administration >> Customizations >> Result Fields.
 Click on the + Add Field in order to enter the new custom field.
 This field for Functionize Result Link will be used to insert a direct link from the TestRail test run back to the Functionize Test Result on every execution.

 3. In the Add Custom Field page, fill out the field details as described and shown in the image below:

 - Enter the Label of "Functionize Result Link"

 - Select Type as Url (Link)